liflab/beepbeep-3-book/markdown/basic/README.md

 This simple example of processor piping brings us to talk about two common mistakes one can make when creating processors and connecting them.

 The first mistake is to **forget to connect two processors**.
-Suppose that in the original `Doubler` example, we omit the call to `connect`, resulting in a diagram that looks like this:
+Suppose that in the original `Doubler` example, we omit the call to `connect`, resulting in a diagram that looks like the following:

 ![Forgetting to pipe two processors.](PipingUnaryMissing.png)